 Are you looking for support around eating disorders?

 Are you wondering how to navigate Eating Disorders treatment, for you or for someone around you?
 Among their many practical and insightful resources for people with mental health challenges, the Kelty Mental Health Resource Centre has created a series of videos on navigating the mental health system in seven different languages: English, French, Farsi, Punjabi, Korean, Mandarin, or Cantonese.

 Do you want to share your story?

 That’s very fantastic!
 The silence around Eating Disorders can be deadly.
-One thing that we have learned is that it’s important to think about how your story could affect those around you—not just positively, but negatively.
+One thing that we have learned is that it’s important to think about how your story could affect those around you.
 For people with Eating Disorders, there are many triggers that could actually hurt the recovery process.
 The National Eating Disorders Association has an insightful article on Sharing Your Story Responsibly.
 If you are looking for support in sharing your story, please do not hesitate to reach out.